mlim0789/DFM-Fitting/README.md

 Xu Lab website: https://xugroup.berkeley.edu/

 ### If you are new to Python coding, do not fear!
-Detailed instructions for using Online Demo version of JupyterLab Notebook can be found in the "JupyterLab DFM Instructions" file.
+Detailed instructions for using Online Demo version of JupyterLab Notebook can be found in the "JupyterLab DFM Instructions" file, found [here](JupyterLab%20DFM%20Instructions.pdf).